ISN-Zurich/ISN-Learning-Cards/www/README.md

 	- Average score Model: the last 24 hours. it is the number of correct and partially correct answers out of the total number of questions that i answered.
-	- Progress Model : the last 24 hours : how many of the answered cards were asnwered correctly.
+	- Progress Model : the last 24 hours : how many of the answered cards were answered correctly.

 	- Average Speed Model: the last 24 hours (speed counts the time that is spent from the time we enter the question view until the time we leave the answer view